An electron microscopy close-up image of numerous spherical nanoparticles at high magnification, with some particles clustered together.

 Redefining drug delivery.

-Proven retention following various local administration routes, combined with controlled release for sustained efficacy.
+Prolonged local retention combined with controlled release for sustained exposure.

 Lead asset